Tropico 5: Sandbox

 In the game's sandbox mode, the player has a choice between choosing a pre-generated island provided by the developers or from the Steam Workshop, or they may generate a new, random island with a variety of options.
 Once their island has been created, they work through all the ages, receiving small and large tasks alike to help them advance through the ages and build a stable island.
 Each of the eras are endless, and may be progressed to whenever the player would like, by completing each of the three main tasks that are given at the end of the first three eras.

 As leader, players can decide their country's independence and write a full constitution.

 Marketing and release

 Tropico 5 was made available for pre-purchase on Steam on 17 April 2014.

 The game was banned in Thailand by the National Council for Peace and Order.
 The country's military junta government said that the game's storyline "might affect peace and order in the country".
 The game's distributor in Thailand, New Era Thailand, explained that "In the fifth installment, the storyline has developed further and there might be some part of it that's not appropriate in the current situation [in Thailand]."

+The game was localized and published by Square Enix in Japan for Xbox 360 and PlayStation 4.

 The game's Complete Edition, which includes all the released downloadable content and expansion packs (Espionage and Waterborne), was released digitally on 29 January 2016.

 The game forumers discovered that the vanilla games have the working models inside the game which are later sold and "unlocked" in the DLC.